jgte29/team-casimir-funk-proj02/README.md

 - food_versus_protein.ipynb: This is a supplementary notebook that visualizes the relationship between price and the protein richness of different food products.

 ## How to Use
-1. Option A: Access Our Repository Via DataHub *Recommended*
+1. Option A: Access Our Repository Via DataHub (*Highly Recommended*)
    - You can access all of the code in our repository via DataHub using this [link](https://datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fjgte29%2Fteam-casimir-funk-proj02.git&urlpath=lab%2Ftree%2Fteam-casimir-funk-proj02.git%2F&branch=main).
 3. Option B: Clone the repository on your local device:
    ```bash